mscatdk/Configuration/Linux/README.md

  # Print commands in script before they are executed
  bash -x [script name]

+# Delete all files except the 4 created latest
+ls -t | tail -n +4 | xargs rm --

 # Use nmap to scan IP range for machines with port 22 open
  nmap -sV -p [port] 10.0.0.1-255
 ```